Grade Information

 Scope of the Policy

-The Grade Appeals Policy applies only to questions of student evaluation.
-Since appeals involve questions of judgment, the Grade Appeals Board will not recommend that a grade be revised in the student's favor unless there is clear evidence that the final grade awarded for the class was based on prejudiced or capricious judgment, or was inconsistent with official University policy.
-Please refer to the Academic Integrity Policy for cases where the grade appeal involves a grade given for academic dishonesty.
-Grades are awarded by the faculty member of record and can only be changed by said faculty member, unless the Provost directs otherwise following the procedure outlined below.
+The Grade Appeals Policy applies to questions of student evaluation.
+Students wishing to appeal a final course grade or doctoral comprehensive exam grade must provide clear evidence that the final course grade or doctoral comprehensive exam grade was based on prejudiced or capricious judgment, or inconsistency with official University policy.
+Refer to the Academic Integrity Policy for cases where the grade appeal involves a grade given for a violation of academic integrity including plagiarism, fabrication, cheating, academic misconduct, facilitating academic dishonesty or breach of standard of professional ethics.
+Grades awarded by the faculty member of record can only be changed by that faculty member, unless the Provost directs otherwise following the procedure outlined below.

 Grade Appeals Procedure

-- If a mutually acceptable resolution to the problem is not achieved at Step 3, the student may file an appeal with the Grade Appeals Board within five class days of the receipt of the written proposal from the dean.
-The request for an appeal must be submitted to the Vice Provost or, if appropriate, to the Dean of The Graduate School, who will convene the Grade Appeals Board as soon as possible, but no later than 15 class days after the receipt of the written request.
+4. If a mutually acceptable resolution is not achieved at Step 3, the student may submit a written appeal to a Grade Appeals Board within five (5) class days following the receipt of the written response from the dean (or their designee).
+The request for an appeal must be submitted to the Vice Provost (for undergraduate appeals) or the Dean of The Graduate School (for graduate appeals), who will convene a Grade Appeals Board as soon as possible, after the receipt of the written appeal.

 Grade Appeals Board